User132New/Assignments-Repo/R-Studio/readme.md

 All the program files homework from university.
-Irrelevent unless you're a teacher of fellow student.
+Irrelevent unless you're a teacher of fellow-student.